sigstore/cosign/README.md

 automatic.

 Multiple signatures are stored in a list which is unfortunately "racy" today.
-To add a signtaure, clients orchestrate a "read-append-write" operation, so the last write will win in the case of contention.
+To add a signature, clients orchestrate a "read-append-write" operation, so the last write will win in the case of contention.

 ##### Specifying Registry